-If you are a student in South Dakota who has moved to a new county or the state to attend college, you can still vote.
+If you are a student in South Dakota who has moved to a new county or state to attend college, you can still vote.
 As a college student, you have two choices on where you register to vote.
 You have the right to register and vote where you live now, whether that is an on-campus or off-campus address.
-Or, you may choose to register or remain registered and vote at your prior home address if your prior address is within the State of South Dakota.
+Or, you may choose to register or remain registered and vote at your prior home address if your prior address is within the state of South Dakota.

 Here's more of what college students need to know:

 In order to vote in any election, you must first be a registered voter.
 To vote

 in any election, the voter registration deadline is 15 days before the election.